It is common to believe that the purchase of a car is an investment, but everything changes if analyzed from an exclusively monetary point of view

 We must remember that it would be necessary to count the corresponding to insurance, gasoline, and maintenance expenses.
 In any case, in purely monetary terms, the purchase of a car could not be considered an investment if it is compared with public transport.

-Can you convert a car into an investment through carpooling?
+Can you convert a car IGNORE INTO an investment through carpooling?

 An article published on Telemundo considers three situations in which the savings that carpooling could mean are noted:

 - If a person shares his car with a coworker two days a week and divide the fuel costs, there would be a saving of approximately US $ 249 per year, assuming the journey is about 32 kilometers (30 minutes).

 - If the journey is about 72 kilometers (one hour) and the car owner shares it with a colleague for four days of the week, the fuel savings would be approximately US $ 1,610 per year.

 - If the journey is about 104 kilometers (one hour and 30 minutes), and the car is shared with two people five days a week, the savings in gasoline would increase to approximately US $ 2,246 annually.